grafana/google-sheets-datasource/docs/sources/sample-dashboard/_index.md

 weight: 400
 ---

-# Creating a sample Dashboard
+# Create a sample dashboard using the Google Sheets data source plugin for Grafana

 We are going to create a sample Dashboard by using this publicly available [demo spreadsheet](https://docs.google.com/spreadsheets/d/1TZlZX67Y0s4CvRro_3pCYqRCKuXer81oFp_xcsjPpe8/edit?usp=sharing) that is suitable for visualization in graphs and in tables.